MilesAlford/di-workshop-02-variables-datatypes-decisions/README.md

 text('My name is' + name, 10, 30)
 ```

 **What happens and why?
-Why isn’t there a space between the word ‘name’ and your
+Why isn’t there a space between the word ‘name’ and your name?
-name?
 Can you add one?**
+Inside the canvas the sentence "my name is miles alford" has appeared this is because we have added a string to the canvas. there wasnt a space between the word 'name' as the string didnt have a space within the quotation marks.
 Add this line to the top of your sketch:

 ```js